dstw/dstw.github.io-archive/about.md

 ##### Why you create this blog?

-I love to make documentation about journey of my life as a Free Software user also as developer.
+I love to make documentation about journey of my life as a free and open source software user also as developer.
 By create this blog, I could share my views, ideas and experiences to other who interested.
 Finally, I hope that it will be useful for others.
 I licensed the contents of my blog under a
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">
 Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 For legacy posts, you can visit: [https://archive.didiksetiawan.com](https://archive.didiksetiawan.com).